Hattie Edmonds

 Oskar Watford.jpg

-For 7 years she volunteered weekly at the Pembridge Palliative Care unit of St Charles’s hospital in London, sharing relaxation practices with end-of-life patients.
-While working on her third book, about the human heart, Hattie leads ongoing Writing for Wellbeing sessions for individuals and groups including clients at the homeless charity Refettorio Felix and patients referred by the NHS through Social Prescribing schemes.
-These sessions encourage people to tap into their own creativity and intuition, which has been shown top help reduce anxiety and stress and boost confidence and a sense of connection.
+For 7 years Hattie volunteered weekly at the Pembridge Palliative Care unit of St Charles’s hospital in London, sharing relaxation practices with end-of-life patients.
+While working on her third book, about the human heart, she leads ongoing Writing for Wellbeing sessions for individuals and groups including clients at the homeless charity Refettorio Felix and patients referred by the NHS through Social Prescribing schemes.
+These sessions encourage people to tap into their own creativity and intuition, which helps to reduce anxiety and stress while boosting confidence and a sense of connection.
 They may also include identifying and working with any limiting beliefs around health, happiness and self-worth, through simple creative writing and visualisation techniques.

 ‘A stunning debut.
 Made me laugh out loud, cry... and ache with recognition – The Huffington Post